nixcloud/rt-coreExtension-websocket/README.md

     MOJO_CONFIG=/path/to/rt-coreExtension-websocket.conf perl rt-coreExtension-websocket.pl daemon  -l http://*:5000

-SECURITY: without `-m production` it a stacktrace will be printed to the client!
+SECURITY: without `-m production`  stacktrace(s) will be passed to the client browser!

 # testing the daemon